 10. Explaining the Mutual Perceptions of Poles and Germans in the Light of the Polish–German Barometer

-11. Determinants of the Cross-border Cooperation in the German-Polish Borderlands
+11. Determinants of the Cross-border Cooperation in the Polish–German Borderland

-12. Bilateral Relations at the Subnational Level: Transborder cooperation networks in the Polish–German borderland
+12. Bilateral Relations at the Subnational Level: Transborder cooperation networks in the Polish–German borderlands

 Sylwia Dołzbłasz and Andrzej Raczyk

-13. German-Polish Bilateralism at the Local and Regional level: The case of INTERREG Programme
+13. German–Polish Bilateralism at the Local and Regional levels: The case of The Interreg Programme

 Jarosław Jańczak and Javier Martín-Uceda

-14. Dynamics of Economic Development in the German-Polish Border Region on the Example of the State of Brandenburg and Lubuskie Voivodeship
+14. The Dynamics of Economic Development in the Polish–German Border Region: The Example of the State of Brandenburg and Lubuskie Voivodeship

-15. The Difficult Case of Healthcare Cooperation: German-Polish bilateral arrangements in the light of other European borderland experiences
+15. The Difficult Case of Healthcare Cooperation Across Borders: German–Polish bilateral arrangements in the light of previous European borderland experiences

 Elżbieta Opiłowska and Monika Sus

-Elżbieta Opiłowska is associate professor of Sociology and Head of the Centre for Regional and Borderlands Studies at the University of Wrocław, Poland.
+Elżbieta Opiłowska is Associate Professor of Sociology and Head of the Centre for Regional and Borderlands Studies at the Institute of Sociology of the University of Wrocław, Poland.

-Monika Sus is an assistant professor at the Institute of Political Studies at the Polish Academy of Sciences, Warsaw, Poland, and a fellow at the Center for International Security at the Hertie School, Berlin, Germany.
+Monika Sus is an Associate Professor at the Institute of Political Studies at the Polish Academy of Sciences, Warsaw, Poland, and a fellow at the Center for International Security at the Hertie School, Berlin, Germany.